Satan’s favorite teaching: ”once saved always saved”

 Either Christians can lose their salvation, or they have a license to sin.
-Remember Satan’s lie in the garden of Eden when successfully made Eve believe that she could afford to sin (disobey God) and still not die.
+Remember Satan’s lie in the garden of Eden when he successfully made Eve believe that she could afford to sin (disobey God) and still not die.
 HE LIED!
-The opposite is true – sinning will make true believers (just like Eve) be separate from God and lose their salvation.
-Not necessarily for good since we have the opportunity to repent, but if we spend our days sinning and repenting we have not truly repented.
+The opposite is true – sinning will make true believers (just like Eve) be separated from God and lose their salvation.
+Not necessarily for eternity since we have the opportunity to repent, but if we spend our days sinning and ”repenting” we have not truly repented.
 Unfortunately you will hear the false tune of Satan in many churches today when pastors teach that you can never lose your salvation once you have been born again.
 Be careful with such churches and websites that side with Satan’s false teaching of ”once saved always saved”, because this false teaching could very well tempt weak Christians to be comfortable in their sins while believing they have a fire insurance.
 We cannot fool God and we cannot serve two masters and still be saved.
 Remember always the lie:

 Gen. 3:4 And the serpent said unto the woman, Ye shall not surely die

 Do read the rest of my articles about the erroneous teaching of ”once saved always saved” and the urgent need to live righteous lives.
 If you run into a website which teach you that you do not have to be righteous in order to be saved, and that it is enough to ”feel sorry” and pretend that God does not see your sins but only the blood of Jesus, then you know you are in the wrong place.

 1 John 3:7 Little children, let no man deceive you: he that DOETH RIGHTEOUSNESS IS RIGHTEOUS, even as he is righteous.